apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 If sampling instructions are present on the traces, then their random decisions are mutated during each replay, i.e. jumps to a new point in the design space.
 Therefore, repetitive replay of those traces are equivalent to exploration of the design space.
-Our system could potentially benefit from trace-based analysis, including rejecting obviously invalid schedules (e.g. using too much CUDA resources), doing dead-code elimination to simplify a trace, extracting trace-based features used in the cost model, etc.
+Our system could potentially benefit from trace-based analysis, making the search more efficient, including rejecting obviously invalid schedules (e.g. using too much CUDA resources), doing dead-code elimination to simplify a trace, extracting trace-based features used in the cost model, etc.

 #### Cost-model-guided evolutionary search

-A more efficient exploration strategy.
-We define two sets of rules:
+A more efficient exploration strategy, introduced in the Section 5.1 of Ansor's paper [1].

+The evolutionary search strategy requires two extra sets of rules:

 * Mutator: defines how to jump to a point’s "neighbor" in the design space
 * Postprocessor: after the trace is executed, there are some extra rules we want to execute, for